lauralissette/CSE598/project1/README.md

 **Due Date:**

 Your Project 1 report submitted through Coursera is due by 11:59 p.m.
-Sunday, February 3, 2019.
+Monday, February 4, 2019.